FranZ014/powerplant-coding-challenge/code/python/readme.md

 Fonctions :

 On request "productionplan"
-1. Read input json
+1. Read input json from client
 2. Parse data into PowerPlants and IPhysicsFactor
 3. Compute which power plant to activate
 4. Fill up data into nameless objects
-5. Write output json
+5. Write output json to client